open-navigation/opennav_coverage/README.md

 ```

 ## Current Work

-  - Rename packages / repo? opennav_nav2? nav2_coverage_msgs? opennav_ prefix?
-  - A couple of utilities for the BT nodes to iterate through the swath-turn combos (optional)

   - Use setup with BT nodes / XML / Navigator.
 Simulator demo altogether.
 Demo video (in readme).